leotorrez/LeoTools/guides/ORFixGuide.md

 run = CommandList\global\ORFix\ORFix
 ```

+## How to post your mod

 When including this ini in your Mods.
-Make sure the user saves [ORFix.ini](https://github.com/leotorrez/LeoTools/blob/main/releases/ORFix.ini) in the right folder.
+Make sure the user saves [ORFix.ini](https://github.com/leotorrez/LeoTools/blob/main/releases/ORFix.ini) in the right folder. (in the case of XXMI it comes already installed, configured and gets auto updated)

 Instead of including it in your mod folder, is recomended to include the download link to this ini in your mod description.
 That way, the user always gets the latest version and doesn't come asking you for an updated fix <3

-Example:

 [Lynettenewcoolmod.zip](fakelink.com)